mattfalcone1997/HIVE/README.md

 electromagnetic coil, and a target prototype component.
 Both the coil and the target sit within the vacuum chamber and are assumed to be made of electrically conductive materials.
-Here we use copper for both, but other conductors can also be used.
+Here we use copper for the coil and 316L stainless steel for the target, but other conductors can also be used.

 HIVE is, quite simply, an expensive induction hob, not unlike the one you might have at home.